DrDonk/OC4VM/readme.md

 machines.
 The folders are for AMD and Intel CPUs.
 You will need to use the one that matches the host CPU.

-The template is designed for maximum compatibilty between different releases and platforms, and you should not upgrade the virtual hardware if prompted to by the VMware software.
-Also do not change the 'guestOS' settings in the VMX file.
-It will not change any of the behaviours of the guest and could cause issues in the future.

 Each folder contains these files:

 | File          | Function                          |